baolongliu/LQText16K/README.md

 uri: https://baolongliu.github.io/LQText16K/

-When the paper is accepted, our dataset will be made public.
+The dataset will be made public along with the paper.